 Any vulnerabilities discovered should be elaborated upon so that organization members know what impact they might have on future business.
 This part of the report will help your organization determine if a vulnerability needs to be managed instantly or can be put off until the later patch.

-Lastly, a good penetration testing report should include a few remediation options or suggestions.
+Lastly, a good penetration testing report should include a few vulnerability remediation options or suggestions.
 Think of these as jumpstarting locations for your security team that they can use to begin working on fixes for big vulnerabilities ASAP.

 Penetration testing is vital.
 To make sure all of your tests go smoothly, remember to keep the following tips in mind.